winddweb/blog/_posts/2016-05-29-recommend-apps-boost-your-mac.md

 ![-icon]({{ site.baseurl }}/assets/icons/CSP.png)

-If you know SAI for windows, this is a good alterative for mac users.
+If you know SAI for windows, this is a good alterative for Mac users.

 ---